Pago Pago, American Samoa: 19th century

+During the Tutuila War of 1877, all buildings in Pago Pago were destroyed.
+The war emerged during a tumultuous period, where Samoans were sharply divided over the future direction of their government.
+In response to the growing threat posed by the Puletua—a rising opposition faction—the Samoan leadership based in Apia sent Mamea to Washington, D.C. to negotiate an agreement with the U.S. While Mamea was abroad, the Puletua launched a rebellion, escalating the situation into full-scale war in Tutuila.
+To regain control, government forces stationed in Leone advanced toward Pago Pago, where the rebel leader Mauga was headquartered.
+The troops burned every building in Pago Pago and pursued Mauga along with several hundred followers to Aunu’u Island.
+The Puletua faction on Tutuila, led by the former U.S. Consul to Samoa, S. S. Foster, who had moved to Pago Pago after his dismissal, and Mauga, found Aunu’u incapable of supporting their forces.
+Consequently, they returned to Tutuila where they soon surrendered.

-The U.S. Navy first established a coaling station in 1878, right outside Fagatogo.
+In 1878, the U.S. Navy first established a coaling station, right outside Fagatogo.
 The United States Navy later bought land east of Fagatogo and on Goat Island, an adjacent peninsula.
 Sufficient land was obtained in 1898 and the construction of United States Naval Station Tutuila was completed in 1902.
 The station commander doubled as American Samoa's Governor from 1899 to 1905, when the station commandant was designated Naval Governor of American Samoa.
 The Fono (legislature) served as an advisory council to the governor.

-Despite being a part of the United States, the United Kingdom and Germany maintained a strong naval presence in the Samoan Islands.
+Despite the Samoan Islands being a part of the United States, the United Kingdom and Germany maintained a strong naval presence in the area.
 Twice between 1880 and 1900, the U.S. Navy came close to taking part in a shooting war while its only true interest was the establishment of a coaling station in Pago Pago.
 The U.S. quietly purchased land around the harbor for the construction of the naval station.
 It rented land on Fagatogo Beach for $10/month in order to store the coal.
-Admiral Kimberly was ordered to Pago Pago while in Apia waiting for transportation home after the hurricane of 1889.
+Admiral Lewis Kimberly was ordered to Pago Pago while in Apia waiting for transportation home after the hurricane of 1889.
 In Pago Pago, he selected a site for the new coaling station and naval base.
 In June 1890, the U.S. Congress passed an appropriation of $100,000 for the purpose of permanently establishing a station for the naval and commercial marine.
-With the appropriation, the State Department sent Consul Sewall from Apia to Pago Pago to buy six tracts of land for the project.
+With the appropriation, the State Department sent Consul Harold M. Sewall from Apia to Pago Pago to buy six tracts of land for the project.
 Some parts were previously owned by the Polynesian Land Company, while other tracts were still owned by Samoan families.
 For the defense of the harbor in event of a naval war, the U.S. Navy wanted to purchase headlands and mountainsides above the Lepua Catholic Church which directly faced the harbor's entrance.